ivmfnal/metadata/docs/_build/html/_sources/mql.rst.txt

 .. code-block:: sql

-    files from mc:"%" having type="nc" and detector="near" where beam="on" and version>3
+    files from mc:"%"
+        having type="nc" and detector="near"            # dataset selection
+        where beam="on" and version>3                   # files selection